fabacab/diasposter/readme.txt

 = Version 0.1.1 =

 * Feature: Post location sharing can send WordPress [geodata](https://codex.wordpress.org/Geodata) metadata to Diaspora*.
-Toggle this on or off for each post by sing the new "Send post location?" option.
+Toggle this on or off for each post by using the new "Send post location?" option.
 * Feature: Service integrations for Twitter, Tumblr, WordPress, and Facebook let you control the auto-post for services you have connected to from your Diaspora* pod.

 = Verson 0.1 =